mongodb/docs-app-services/source/includes/app-services-cli-overview.rst

 When you use the {+cli+} to push or pull configuration files, the CLI stores information about the App you're working with in the ``.mdb`` directory of your application config.
-This allows the CLI to remember a specific deployment your configuration files are associated with across multiple commands.
+This allows the CLI to remember a specific deployment that your configuration files are associated with across multiple commands.

+This directory is machine generated and you typically should not manually modify it.
+If you delete the ``.mdb`` directory, the CLI will no longer be able to associate your configuration files with a specific deployment.
+The CLI creates a new ``.mdb`` directory when you run a command that targets a specific deployment.

 The CLI stores identifiers and configuration metadata in the ``.mdb/meta.json`` file, which has the following format: